re0wiki/discord-embeds-reader-bot/README.md

 [![GitHub last commit](https://img.shields.io/github/last-commit/ccxxxi/discord-embeds-reader-bot)](../../commits)
 [![CodeFactor](https://www.codefactor.io/repository/github/ccxxxi/discord-embeds-reader-bot/badge)](https://www.codefactor.io/repository/github/ccxxxi/discord-embeds-reader-bot)

-Whenever the bot sees a message with embeds, it will convert the message to a normal message which contains only text and images.
-Then it will send the normal message to the channel where the origin message was sent and delete the message it sent automatically.
+When the bot sees a message with embeds, it converts it to a normal message that just contains text and images.
+Then it will send the normal message to the same channel as the original message and immediately delete the message it sent.

-It is designed to work with [discord-qq-bridge](https://github.com/rabbitkiller-dev/discord-qq-bridge).
+It is designed to be used in combination with [discord-qq-bridge](https://github.com/rabbitkiller-dev/discord-qq-bridge).